Ethics and Accountability in the Nonprofit Sector

 Accountability and Transparency

 One of the most prominent laws affecting nonprofit accountability is the federal law known as the Sarbanes-Oxley Act of 2002, which created significant accountability requirements for publicly traded companies and included two provisions that are also applicable to nonprofits: (a) a prohibition against destruction of documents that are tied to a criminal investigation, and (b) a prohibition of retaliation against whistleblowers.
-As a result of the Act (and recent revisions to the IRS Form 990) most nonprofits are now aware that they should have a board-approved whistleblower protection policy, and a document retention/destruction policy.
+As a result of the Act (and recent revisions to the IRS Form 990) most nonprofits are now aware that they should have a board-approved whistleblower protection policy, and a document retention/destruction policy.- Explore the impact and implication of the Sarbanes-Oxley Act on nonprofits, and review sample document retention and whistleblower protection policies.

 In 2004, the California legislature passed the Nonprofit Integrity Act establishes various requirements of accountability applicable to nonprofits (including private foundations) operating in California.
 Thus far other states have not followed suit.
 (The National Council of Nonprofits monitors state legislation in this area and will update this information as applicable.)